T R I P D E T A I L S

 A B O U T

 This tour follows our "classic" route, exploring Hanoi, riding along the central coast, south to Nha Trang, then up into the Central Highlands, finally reaching Saigon at trip's end.
 If you arrive a couple of days beforehand, you can go kayaking on Halong Bay and have seen all four of Vietnam's World Heritage sites by the time you depart.
 This trip is about Vietnamese culture, a rich and very intense culture, with a focus on cuisine because food is such an expressive and outstanding component of their culture.
-We'll also bike some, but this not a "bike tour" in the common travel industry sense, ticking away miles with odometers (although we do organize those kind of tours too - please see our Ho Chi Minh Highway tour which covers 1,000 miles in 12 days).
+We'll also bike some, but this not a "bike tour" in the traditional sense, ticking away miles with odometers (although we do organize those kind of tours too -- please see our Ho Chi Minh Highway tour which covers about a thousand miles in 12 days).
 We'll certainly bike on this tour, but really because there's no better way to see the country and meet the Vietnamese.

 D I F F I C U L T Y